The History of the Arabic Language

-Arabic is one of the famous languages that have wide global popularity.
-It is part of the Central Semitic language family which includes Aramaic, Hebrew, and Phoenician.
-The Arabic language is believed to have evolved from Aramaic more than a millennium ago among the Bedouin nomadic tribes in the deserts of the Arabian peninsula.
+Arabic is one of the famous languages that has wide global popularity; it is a part of the Central Semitic language family, which includes Aramaic, Hebrew, and Phoenician.
+The Arabic language is believed to have evolved from Aramaic more than a millennium ago among the Bedouin nomadic tribes in the deserts of the Arabian peninsula (the word “Arab” means “nomad”).

-In the 7th century, Arabic spread with the Islamic conquests which extended across the Middle East, North Africa, Central and Western Asia, and even it parts of China.
-The native Arab’s presence along with their language, religion, and culture on the other side of the world played a huge role in planting a seed for Arabic to sprout for centuries to come.
+In the 7th century, the Islamic conquests begin and Arabic spread far and wide across the Middle East, North Africa, Central and Western Asia, and even it reached parts of China.
+The intake of native Arabs’ language, religion, and culture helped plant the seed for Arabic to sprout over the centuries to come.

 Arabic Speaking Countries Map

 The majority of Arabic speaking countries are concentrated in the Arabian Peninsula, the Middle East, and North Africa, which is known as “The Arab World”.
-However, there are around 25 Arab speaking countries that claim Arabic as an official or co-official language including Saudi Arabia, Chad, Algeria, Comoros, Eritrea, Djibouti, Egypt, Palestine, Lebanon, Iraq, Jordan, Lebanon, Kuwait, Mauritania, Morocco, Oman, Qatar, Somalia, Sudan, Syria, Tanzania, Bahrain, Tunisia, United Arab Emirates, and Yemen.
-Meanwhile, there are six sovereign states where Arabic is a national language or “recognized minority language” such as Turkey, Niger, Iran, Senegal, and Mali.
+However, there are around 25 Arab speaking countries that claim Arabic as an official or co-official language including, Saudi Arabia, Chad, Algeria, Comoros, Eritrea, Djibouti, Egypt, Palestine, Lebanon, Iraq, Jordan, Lebanon, Kuwait, Mauritania, Morocco, Oman, Qatar, Somalia, Sudan, Syria, Tanzania, Tunisia, United Arab Emirates, and Yemen.
+While there are 6 sovereign states in which Arabic is a national language or “recognized minority language” such as Turkey, Niger, Iran, Senegal, and Mali.

 Countries where Arabic is an Official Language